na-na-hi/renget/archive/t97vwn.md

 "O-oh!" he stammered out eloquently, face heating up.
 "Did you want me to pick...you?"

 Hoge pulled back just enough to nod, her own cheeks adorably pink.
 "Okay, I pick you," Inigo's eyes softened as he gazed at Hoge, her cheeks still flushed pink.
 Slowly, gently, he leaned in, bringing his hand up to cup her face.
 Hoge's eyes fluttered closed as their lips met in a  kiss.
-Inigo rested his forehead against hers, his thumb tracing small circles on her cheek as they both fell back on the bed, wrapped around each other.
+Inigo rested his forehead against hers, his thumb tracing small circles on her cheek as they both fell back on the bed, arms entangled around each other.

+Outside the dorm building, the sun slowly set upon their long, fun-filled date at the Aquarium.
 ***
 "So, can I stay the night?"